Current

 Mini Masters is a free class that meets Thursday afternoons at 3:30 - 4:15 p.m.
 Reservations required.
 Call 563-263-8282 to register.
 These classes are free.
 See below for updated calendar.

-In partnership with Muscatine County Conservation, join us in the Muscatine Art Center studio to learn about different types of raptors with naturalist Michelle Berns!
-Kids will get to see live animals and hear about their habitats and habits.
-Then, make a craft inspired by raptors to take home!
-There is no registration for this free event.
+In partnership with Muscatine County Conservation, join us in the Muscatine Art Center studio to learn about chickens with Naturalist Michelle Berns!
+Kids will get to see LIVE chickens from 10:30 - 11:30 a.m. and learn all about them!
+Then, stick around to make a chicken craft.
+No registration required.